onlypatric/Rubrica-CRUD-/README.md

 2. Add a contact: Prompts for contact information and adds it to the contact list.
 3. Update a contact: Allows updating the details of an existing contact.
 4. Remove a contact: Deletes a contact from the contact list.
+5. Print phone number from surname and name: Prints the phone number associated with a given surname and name.
+6. Print surname and name from phone number: Prints the surname and name associated with a given phone number.
-5. Exit the program: Terminates the application.
+7. Exit the program: Terminates the application.

 ## Developer Mode
 In Developer Mode, the application allows interaction via command-line commands.
 Available commands include: